Minwax® PolyShades® is a product for interior use, and it’s designed to enhance the wood grains without the need to remove the existing finish.

-- Can only be used indoors and is not intended for floors
+- It can only be used indoors and is not intended for floors

-- Contents are combustible, so keep it away from heat or open flame
+- Contents are combustible, so keep them away from heat or open flame

-Other than the above, Polyshades is a chemical-based finishing product that may emit fumes while applied.
+Other than the above problems, Polyshades is a chemical-based finishing product that may emit fumes while applied.

 Can You Spray Minwax Polyshades with A Spray Gun?